-A very occasionally updated site about sites of literary interest throughout the UK and, if I should get a slightly better job soon, the world.
+A monthly blog about sites of literary interest throughout the UK and, if I should get a slightly better job soon, the world.

 All photographs are my own.
 Not particularly good but at least they’re mine.